Internal Funding Opportunities

 Indiana University Collaborative Research Grants (IUCRG)

 The IUCRG is open to faculty on all Indiana University campuses.
-Funding decisions will result from a competitive peer review of proposals in response to this call.
-The Vice President for Research will make the final funding decisions, based on reviewers’ recommendations.
-The maximum funding per project will be $75,000 but in exceptional cases, when there is a convincing justification, this maximum could be exceeded.
 The goals of this competition are to facilitate and support outstanding research and cutting edge discoveries by teams of experts who have not worked together previously in the project’s subject matter.
 Teams should include experts from different campuses, schools, departments, or disciplines.
 The maximum funding per project will be $75,000 but in exceptional cases, when there is a convincing justification, this maximum could be exceeded.

 New Frontiers in the Arts and Humanities Program